scrabbletank/farhome-rules/rulesdoc.md

 When dual wielding, as long as you have made a single 'Attack' action, you may make an attack with your offhand weapon.
 This attack is identical to the 'Attack' action, except you do not get any bonus from proficiency.

 #### Use (2 AP)
 The default for using an item, drinking a potion, activating a magic item, or interacting with an object (eg: pulling a switch).
 Some magic items will give their own AP costs, using those instead.
-You can only use one potion each turn.
+You can only drink one potion each round.

 ##### Variant Rule: Using potions on others
 You can use potions on willing or downed creatures by spending 5 AP instead of 2.
 Normal potion rules still apply.